IsaiahGz/note-taker/README.md

 ## Description

 A simple note taker written using Node.js and Express.
 Users are able to create and delete notes which are then saved onto the server.
+[App deployed here](https://quiet-beyond-08681.herokuapp.com/).

 ## Installation